mattrayner/pod-point-home-assistant-component/README.md

 ### HACS (recommended)

-You can install this component via HACS by adding [pod-point-home-assistant-component][pod_point] as a [custom respository][hacs-add-repo].
-Then install it from the main HACS integration screen.
+You can install this component via HACS by searching for 'Pod Point' and then install it from the main HACS integration screen.

-Installing via HACS as shown above will allow you to get updates as this component is updated.
+_Note: You will need to restart before you can install Pod Point via the UI._ Within Home Assistant go to "Configuration" -> "Integrations" click "+" and search for "Pod Point".

 ### Manually